JalexSocial/rizzy.docs/content/docs/htmx/configuration.md

 ## Conclusion

-By following this documentation, you can effectively configure HTMX in your library, enhancing the user experience and optimizing AJAX behavior according to your application's requirements.
+By following this documentation, you can effectively configure HTMX in your library according to your application's requirements.